Charities by Category: Disabled

-Today, the organization cares for over 51,000 disabled veterans and victims of terror, providing them with medical treatments, such as physiotherapy and hydrotherapy, sporting facilities such as basketball, swimming, tennis, athletics and maritime sports, as well as numerous cultural and social activities designed specifically for the disabled soldiers and their families.
+Today, the organisation cares for over 51,000 wounded veterans and victims of terror, providing them with medical treatments, such as physiotherapy and hydrotherapy, sporting facilities such as wheelchair basketball, swimming, tennis, and maritime sports, as well as numerous creative and social activities designed specifically for the wounded veterans and their families.

-Our aim is to help our members to regain their strength and rebuild their broken bodies and souls.
+Our aim is to help all our members regain their strength and rebuild their broken bodies and souls.